ChrisPenner/ChrisPenner.github.io/site/drafts/hkd-options.md

 ```

 Notice that each field is *wrapped* in `f`.
 I use a `_` suffix as a convention
-to denote that it's an HKD type. `f` could be anything at all of the
+to denote that it's an HKDT. `f` could be anything at all of the
 kind `Type -> Type`; e.g. `Maybe`, `IO`, `Either String`, or even strange
 constructions like `Compose Maybe (Join (Biff (,) IO Reader))` !
 You'll
 discover the implications as we go along, so don't worry if you don't get it